WIA Incentive Grants-Section 503 Grants to States (17.267)

 Applicant Eligibility

-States, including Washington, DC, the Virgin Islands, Puerto Rico, and Guam.
-A listing of States eligible to receive incentive grants for program year 2005 performance will be published in the Federal Register in May 2007.
-To qualify for a grant, a State must exceed performance levels agreed to by the Secretary of Education, the Secretary of Labor, the Governor, and the State Education Officer, for outcomes in Titles I and II of the Workforce Investment Act (WIA) and the Perkins Act (Public Law 105-332, 20 U.S.C.
-2301 et seq.), which include placement after training, retention in employment, and improvement in literacy levels, among other measures.
+A listing of States eligible to receive incentive grants for program year 2013 performance was published in the Federal Register on May 1, 2015.
+To qualify for a grant, a State must exceed performance levels agreed to by the Secretary of Education, the Secretary of Labor, the Governor, and the State Education Officer, for outcomes in Titles I and II of the Workforce Investment Act (WIA) and the American Education and Family Literacy Act (AEFLA), which include placement after training, retention in employment, and improvement in literacy levels, among other measures.

 Beneficiary Eligibility

-States, including Washington, DC, the Virgin Islands, Puerto Rico, and Guam.
+50 U.S. States, including Washington, DC, the Virgin Islands, and Puerto Rico.

 Credentials/Documentation